-A 2x3 pin power connector on the server board labeled "ODD/SSD PWR", is designed to provide power to the optical drive.
-SATA signals for the optical drive are cabled from the white 7-pin single port SATA connector on the server board.
+A 2x3 pin power connector on the server board labeled "ODD/SSD PWR" is designed to provide power to a SATA SSD or SATA optical drive using the supplied power cable.
+SATA signals for either option are cabled from the white 7-pin single port AHCI SATA connector labeled "AHCI\SATA\1" on the server board.